 Cochineal is the most commonly used substance for the production of red dye.
 It is a scale insect (a relative of the aphid) found on the prickly pear cactus, which is common to the Sacred Valley.
 The insect is dried in the sun and then ground into a fine powder using stones, a mortar and pestle, or a hand-turned grinder.
 This powder is then added to water and boiled as the basis of the dyeing process.
-Fixatives must be used with cochineal to adjust the pH and ensure colour fastness.
-Depending on the type, quantity and combination of fixatives used, cochineal can be used to dye a wide range of shades, from bright red to shades of pink, purple and more.
+Fixatives must be used with cochineal to adjust the pH and ensure color fastness.
+Depending on the type, quantity, and combination of fixatives used, cochineal can be used to dye a wide range of shades, from bright red to shades of pink, purple, and more.

 Watch as the cochineal is crushed!

-There are other substances that are used to produce red such as, Achancaray and Chapi (a relative of Old World madder), which were used in ancient Peru.
+There are other substances that are used to produce red such as, Achancaray and Chapi plants (a relative of Old World madder), which were used in ancient Peru.

 - Orange -

-Yanali, a slow-growing tree native to the high altitudes near the tropical Manu National Park, is also a common ingredient used for orange colour.
+Yanali, a slow-growing tree native to the high altitudes near the tropical Manu National Park, is also a common ingredient used for orange color.
 The bright orange bark is collected and chipped into small pieces before being added, fresh, to the dye bath.
 It produces a mustard yellow or yellowish orange yarn when boiled and fixed with salt.